You Have Other Health Insurance and Wish to Waive the Premier Plan

 - Clearly differentiate the required medical coverage from optional accidental death and dismemberment coverage;

 - Indicate coverage for non-emergent care in the Washington D.C. metropolitan area; and

 All waiver questions must be answered and are subject to approval by the GU Student Health Insurance Office.
-To confirm approval of your waiver and the Student Health Insurance charge has been removed from your student account, please log into "MyAccess".
+To confirm approval of your waiver and that the Student Health Insurance charge has been removed from your student account, please log into "MyAccess".